kgary/mastodon/docs/provisionWalkthrough.md

 | Select group | the group that all users of the link will automatically join |

 - Click `Generate Invite Link`.
-- Immediately copy the link and note which `Group` it belongs to.
+- Verify the link is correct and copy it.
 - Share the link with group members and assist them with filling out the registration form online.

 example: ![generate_link](./img/generate_link.png)